jozsefkovacsacc/bevel/platforms/hyperledger-fabric/configuration/roles/create/peers/Readme.md

 #### 3. Git Push
 This task pushes the above generated value files to git repo.
 ##### Input Variables
     GIT_DIR: "The path of directory which needs to be pushed"
+    GIT_REPO: "The name of GIT REPO"
+    GIT_USERNAME: "Username of Repo"
+    GIT_PASSWORD: "Password for Repo"
+    GIT_EMAIL: "Email for git config"
+    GIT_BRANCH: "Branch Name"
     GIT_RESET_PATH: "This variable contains the path which wont be synced with the git repo"
-    gitops: *item.gitops* from network.yaml
     msg: "Message for git commit"

-**include_role**: It includes the name of intermediatory role which is required for creating the vault auth value file.

-#### 4. Check peer pod is up
-This tasks check if the namespace is already created or not.
-##### Input Variables

-    kind: This defines the kind of Kubernetes resource *name: Name of the component
-    *namespace: Namespace of the component
-    *kubeconfig: The config file of the cluster *context: This refer to the required kubernetes cluster context *org_query: Query to get peer names for organisations *peer_name: Name of the peer
+These variables are fetched through network.yaml using *item.gitops*

 **include_role**: It includes the name of intermediatory role which is required for creating the vault auth value file.